davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.exhash/index.md

     ```

     The corresponding drawing looks like:

     <img src="figures/exthash.png" width="400px"/>

 5. If taking an object oriented approach, I would have at least 2 classes: a Global Directory, which stores an array of Buckets, and perhaps a class that simply runs the main method.

+6. Notes: When testing, you should always insert/search for keys of the same bit-length, as in all my examples.

 #### Example Output